 Last Updated on

-Dental sealants?
 When it comes to preventing cavities and overall good oral health, regular brushing and flossing pave the path to success.
 However, with there being so many nooks and crannies in your teeth, it is nearly impossible for a toothbrush or even floss to reach them all.
 Your molars, the teeth in the back of your mouth used for chewing, are especially susceptible to cavities because their surface is uneven.
 This makes them an ideal hiding spot for food and bacteria.
+In this post, we’ll take you through this wonder product. let’s get cracking.

 So if brushing and flossing alone won’t do the trick when it comes to cavity prevention, what else is there?
 Dental sealants have been an integral part of proper oral hygiene since the 1960s.
 They are easy for your dental expert to apply and are relatively maintenance-free.
 They are, of course, not a substitute for appropriate oral care but more of an added layer of security against decay.